Champions League state of play: Who has qualified from group stage and when is draw for knockout rounds?

 Group A - City qualify if they beat PSG

-There are still three teams in contention of reaching the last 16 - leaders Manchester City, Paris Saint-Germain and Club Brugge.
+There are still three teams in with a chance of reaching the last 16 - leaders Manchester City, Paris Saint-Germain and Club Brugge.

 City will qualify with one game to spare if they beat PSG on Wednesday.
 A draw would also see both sides progress if Club Brugge fail to win against RB Leipzig.